Investigation Under Way After China School Fire Kills 13 - UrduPoint

 Thirteen students died in the accident, while one other person suffered injuries.

-Dozens of police were in and around a cordoned-off area near the school on Sunday morning, AFP journalists saw.
+Dozens of police were in and around a cordoned-off area near the school on Sunday, AFP journalists saw.

 An official at the scene told AFP: "There is an investigation ongoing inside.
 Nobody can go in."